Liubsyy/JarEditor/README.md

 <img src="./img/JarEditor_whole.png" width="720" height="460" />

-Modify your source code, click **Save/Compile** to compile and save the currently modified java content.
+After modification, click **Save/Compile** to compile and save the currently modified java content.

 Finally click **Build Jar** to write the compiled and saved class file into the Jar package.

 Modifying the resource files in the jar package is also supported.

 ### 3. Other operations of JarEditor
-In the project view of the jar package, right-click to see JarEditor->Add/Delete and other operations, where you can add and delete files.
+In the project view of the jar package, right-click to see **JarEditor->New/Delete** and other operations, where you can add and delete files.

 <img src="./img/JarEditor_add_delete.png" width="480" height="470" />